 To create your own copy of the spreadsheet that you can tailor to your itinerary and then either print or download, either:

-- Sign into your Google account, click here, and then select File > Make a copy; or,
+- Sign into your Google account, then click here, and then select File > Make a copy; or,

 - Download it as an CSV file, open it as a new Excel or Sheets file, and edit it as you see fit.

 Note: After creating your own copy of this file, additional updates to my master spreadsheet will not automatically download to yours.
+That should be fine — it is not updated periodically or in real-time throughout the season.

 To bring this map (or its data) into the field: